ketop/CAlgorithm/README.md

 *to make reused code, reference: Mastering algorithms with C*

-> all codes from referrence books. some errors maybe exits, welcome to issue.
+> all codes from referrence book. some errors maybe exits, welcome to issue.